 As with any procedure, side-effects may occur.
-These are usually minor but there are risks with this procedure.
+However, these are usually minor and there is little risk of serious harm.
 Side-effects may include;

-- Mild local tenderness and/or bruising at the site of the injection.
-This usually settles over the first few days - The local anaesthetic may rarely spread causing some numbness and/or weakness in your legs and other areas.
+- Mild local tenderness and/or bruising at the site of the injection, that usually settles over the first few days - Intravascular injection.
+During the injection, you may experience signs of local anaesthetic toxicity if the injection is passing into a blood vessel.
+You should inform your doctor immediately if you develop tingling around your mouth or a metallic taste, ringing in your ears, feeling drunk, dizzy, blurred vision, muscle twitches or difficulty in breathing - The local anaesthetic may rarely spread causing some numbness and/or weakness in the upper limb.
 Should this occur, the effect is temporary and will rapidly resolve over minutes or rarely hours - Infection.
 This is rare.
 You should seek medical help if there is local warmth or redness over the site of injection with tenderness and/or you feel hot and unwell.
-This may require antibiotic treatment - Nerve injury is extremely rare (less than 1 in 10,000 cases) - · Injection treatments are not always effective and may not help your pain
+This may require antibiotic treatment - Nerve injury is very rare - · Injection treatments are not always effective and may not help your pain - In rare circumstances, steroid use can damage your eyesight.
+You should report any new visual disturbance (such as blurred or distorted vision) to your doctor